 - Carve either thick filets, or for maximum tenderness, thin slices and serve!

 That’s all there is to this great piece of meat.
 The hardest part is the prep and I would recommend you get the meat guys to do the work for you there.
 Grilling technique is the key here and with a good probe meat thermometer, there’s nothing to it.
-I LOVE the Maverick RediChek remote meat thermometer.
-It has two probes that allow me to monitor both the meat and the grill temperature.
-I’d highly recommend it (and will in an article soon).
+I LOVE the Thermoworks ChefAlarm remote meat thermometer.
+It has multiple probes and is highly accurate, helping me create a perfectly grilled beef tenderloin.